 In the spring of 1990, after small and embattled Lithuania declared the re-establishment of its sovereignty, then-U.S. Rep. Durbin stood on the steps of the Cathedral with several hundred fellow Springfield Lithuanian-Americans to rally U.S. support.
 I remember seeing a note from Dick to my family on embossed House stationery admiring “the fire in your father’s eyes” during the demonstration.
 (Our 70-ish father was a World War II “displaced person” who had arrived from Lithuania in 1949.)

-Rep. Durbin also was a leader of the Congressional Baltic Caucus and wrote/sponsored several important resolutions in support of Lithuania before and after independence came in 1991.
-As a U.S. Senator since 1996, Dick has continued to assist Lithuania over the years, most significantly with its entry into NATO.
+Rep. Durbin also was a founder and leader of the Congressional Baltic Caucus and wrote/sponsored several important resolutions in support of Lithuania before and after independence came in 1991.
+After he became a U.S. Senator in 1996, Dick was key to founding the Senate’s Baltic caucus and continued to assist Lithuania over the years, most significantly with its entry into NATO.

 In 2012 he made a personal donation to the new “Lithuanians in Springfield” historical marker in Enos Park.